roth-a/python-deutschepost/README.md

    * **Some Internetmarke products are "extended" through this API**.
 For example is the "Warenpost International" (with a customs form) only available with this API.
 The Internetmarke API  only offers  "Warenpost International" (**without** a customs form), and it is not clear if this is valid.
    * This module offers these "extended" Internetmarke products available in python.

+## Registration
+For both APIs registration is only possible through email addresses: api@deutschepost.de  and pcf-1click@deutschepost.de

 ## Problems

 Because the Internetmarke SOAP API is wrapped by a REST API, some responses are soap responses (xml), and some are rest responses (json).